-Hand, Foot, and Mouth Disease: Toddlers and school-aged children are most likely to develop hand, foot and mouth disease, explains the University of Chicago, and the virus “Coxsackie A16” is usually responsible.
+Toddlers and school-aged children are most likely to develop hand, foot, and mouth disease, explains the University of Chicago, and the virus “Coxsackie A16” is usually responsible.

 After one to two days of a sore throat and fever, slightly painful blisters can appear inside the cheeks and the tongue, as well as on the palms, soles, and buttocks.
 Fortunately, the infection often disappears within three days.

-Herpangina: A disease related to hand, foot and mouth disease, herpangina most frequently infects children aged three to 10 during the summer and fall.
+A disease-related to hand, foot, and mouth disease, herpangina most frequently infect children aged three to 10 during the summer and fall.

 White, curd-like plaques appear on the tongue, inner cheeks, palate, and back of the mouth.
 Thrush is the most common infection in people with HIV.